-Section 9.4 - Demolition Unless approved as part of another development or prohibited by another provision, an application for demolition may be approved at the discretion of the planning authority having regard to: OFFICER COMMENT (a) the purpose of the applicable zone; The proposed demolition forms part of the overall application for (b) any relevant local area objective or desired future character statement of the applicable , , , zone; assessed against the relevant zone and code requirements. (c) the purpose of any applicable code; and zone and code requirements. (d) the purpose of any applicable specific area plan.
+Section 9.4 - Demolition

+Unless approved as part of another development or prohibited by another provision, an application for demolition may be approved at the discretion of the planning authority having regard to:

+OFFICER COMMENT (a) the purpose of the applicable zone; The proposed demolition forms part of the overall application for (b) any relevant local area objective or desired upgrade works to the Midland future character statement of the applicable Highway and has been zone; (c) the purpose of any applicable code; and assessed against the relevant zone and code requirements. (d) the purpose of any applicable code, and (d) the purpose of any applicable specific area plan.